Hurricane Noel: United States and Canada

 Late on October 31, the National Hurricane Center issued a tropical storm watch for southeastern Florida, as tropical storm force winds were expected to come close to the coastline.
 Coastal flood warnings, high surf advisories, and high wind warnings were posted for the coastline of Florida, North Carolina, and South Carolina as Noel churned offshore in the Atlantic.
 Similar advisories were placed into effect from Virginia Beach, Virginia to Ocean City, Maryland.
 A coastal flood watch was issued for parts of New York, including Long Island.
 As the extratropical storm progressed north, wind advisories were posted along the coast of New England, and a winter storm watch was issued for northern Maine.
 The Cape Cod and Islands division of the Red Cross opened a number of shelters on Nantucket and along coastal Massachusetts.
 Stores on Cape Cod were closed; some of them boarded up windows, and the U.S. Coast Guard completed preparations and warned sailors of the storm.

 Prior to the arrival of Noel into Atlantic Canada, heavy rain and strong wind warnings were put in place for many locations in southeastern Canada.
-The Canadian Hurricane Center issued hurricane-force wind warnings for waters to the southwest of the Maritimes and gale warnings for waters elsewhere off of southeastern Canada.
+The Canadian Hurricane Centre issued hurricane-force wind warnings for waters to the southwest of the Maritimes and gale warnings for waters elsewhere off of southeastern Canada.
 The Halifax and Montreal Storm Prediction Centers of the Meteorological Service of Canada issued high winds and heavy rain warning for all the areas of the Maritimes, Newfoundland, Labrador and Eastern Quebec, as well as heavy snow warnings for certain regions.
 Air Canada canceled 13 of their flights in and out of Halifax.
 Throughout Nova Scotia, 500 Red Cross volunteers were put on standby.